frnkwtzl/qt6book/docs/ch01-meetqt/intro.md

 ![](./assets/scene2.png)

 ::: tip
 You will not actually see the wheel blurred.
 This is just to indicate the rotation.
-(A blurred wheel is in the assets folder, in case you’d like to experiment with it.)
+(A blurred wheel is in the [assets folder]([url](https://github.com/Mr17MG/qt6book/tree/main/docs/ch01-meetqt/assets)), in case you’d like to experiment with it.)
 :::

 Now the wheel looks much better and behaves nicely, as well as providing a very brief insight into the basics of how Qt Quick programming works.